When troubleshooting an issue with Echo360 Support, it is often helpful to provide a HAR file from your browser.

 - After reproducing the issue, right-click anywhere under the File column and select Save All As HAR, as shown in the figure below.

-- Save the file to a location where you can easily find it; if you are not asked to identify a location, the file is likely saved automatically to your Downloads folder.
+- Save the file in a location where you can easily find it; if you are not prompted to specify a location, the file is likely saved automatically to your Downloads folder.

 - Upload your HAR file to your ticket or attach it to an email to Echo360 Support (support@echo360.com) so that our Support team can analyze it.